groupmm/playplot/docs/_sources/the-plot-function.rst.txt

 Any args and kwargs are allowed, and variables from outer scopes can be used, which can be transferred to the plotting process.

-This limitation effects few objects we may on to use (dont use file descriptors or whole application instances).
+This limitation affects few objects we may want to use (dont use file descriptors or whole application instances).
 Notable is the Session instance itself, which is not usable inside the plotting function.
+It is also is not possible to pass in an already created plot/figure.
+Figures must be created inside the plotting function.

 Plot function return values
 --------------------------------------